Spherical coverings and X-raying convex bodies of constant width: Introduction

-It was shown in~\cite{Be-Ki} that $w_4\le 12$ and $w_n\le 2^n$ for $n=5,6$ and was asked if this can be done for $7\le n\le 15$.
-We show by explicit construction that $w_n< 2^n$ for $5\le n\le 15$, and thus completely confirm the X-raying and the illumination conjectures for convex bodies of constant width in any dimension.
-X-raying problem is connected to a theorem of Danzer and Gr\"unbaum~\cite{Da} on antipodal covex polytopes, see~\cite{Be-Ki}*{Sec.~4}.
-Further, X-raying problem has found applications in approximation theory~\cite{Da-Pr}*{Sec.~7} where explicit upper bounds on the number of directions required for illumination are of interest.
+It was shown in~\cite{Be-Ki} that $w_4\le 12$ and $w_n\le 2^n$ for $n=5,6$ and was asked if this inequality can be extended to $7\le n\le 15$.
+We show by explicit construction that $w_n< 2^n$ for $5\le n\le 15$, and thus completely confirm the X-raying and the illumination conjectures for the class of convex bodies of constant width in any dimension.
+X-raying problem is connected to a theorem of Danzer and Gr\"unbaum~\cite{Da} on antipodal convex polytopes, see~\cite{Be-Ki}*{Sec.~4}.
+Further, X-raying problem has found applications in approximation theory~\cite{Da-Pr}*{Sec.~7} where explicit upper bounds on the number of directions required for X-raying are of interest.

 Our main result is the following theorem.